matt-attack/pubsub/README.md

 ## What is this package?

-This contains the C implementation of the core of the middleware as well as simple debugging tools.
+This contains the implementation of the core of the middleware as well as simple debugging tools.
+It also contains higher level C++ wrappers that implement additional functionality (such as timers).

-It handles networking, topic discovery, advertisement and code generation for serializing messages.
+It handles networking, discovery, advertisement and code generation for serializing messages.

 It can be used directly or wrapped up into larger apis giving closer to ROS like interfaces.